myint/massedit/README.rst

 ..
 WARNING::

-  This tool is usefull as far as it goes but it does rely on the python ``eval()`` function and does not check the code being executed.
+  This tool is useful as far as it goes but it does rely on the python ``eval()`` function and does not check the code being executed.
   It is a major security risk and one should not use this tool in a production environment.